Greetings!

 02 RADICAL HOSPITALITY

-For Jesus, for the outsider, for one another.
-We welcome with joy and excess, curating spaces of belonging and care where grace surprises and the Spirit is truly invited.
+Like the woman who contrasted Simon’s bare minimum with extravagant welcome, we offer more than polite gestures.
+For Jesus, for the outsider, and for one another, we welcome with joy and excess—curating spaces of belonging and care where grace surprises and the Spirit is truly invited.
 Hospitality is how we embody the gospel together.

 03 PROPHETIC DISCERNMENT

-Like Mary, we want to act in step with what God is doing—not rushing, reacting, or copying trends, but listening carefully and responding with prayerful awareness.
+Like Mary, we want to act in step with what Jesus is already doing—not rushing, reacting, or copying trends, but listening carefully and responding with prayerful awareness.
 Spirit-guided wisdom is our pace.

 04 COURAGEOUS PRESENCE